Kavya-chinchankar/ControlHub/README.md

 - User registration and login
 - Admin registration and login
+- Sending Mail for Varification
-- User searching  and pagination
+- User Profile and Editing
+- Upload user ımages to the server
 - CRUD operations (create, read, update and delete by Admin)
-- Upload user ımages to the server
+- User searching  and pagination by Admin
+- Export the user Details using Excel
+- Export the user Details using PDF
 - Responsive Design

 <br/>